xplyce/DAI-2022-HTTP-Infra/README.md

 * [Labo HTTP (1): Serveur apache httpd "dockerisé" servant du contenu statique](https://www.youtube.com/watch?v=XFO4OmcfI3U)

+### Note

+* You will probably have trouble to use PHP 8 with Apache, we recommend using PHP 7 instead.

 ### Acceptance criteria

 * You have a GitHub repo with everything needed to build the Docker image.